Three Words in Therapy

 Hayley Marshall MSc (TA Psych) CTA, PTSTA, is an indoor & outdoor psychotherapist, supervisor and trainer working from Buxton and Stockport.

-For several years I facilitated a reading group for counsellors, psychotherapists and people in related professions.
+For several years Therapy in Manchester’s Paul Melia facilitated reading groups for counsellors, therapists and members of related professions.
 Details of these groups can be found under the supervision page of this website.